axodevelopment/RHAMQ-Tutorials/migrations/client-proto-amq-broker-acceptor.md

 ## Table 1: Client To Acceptor url

-It is important to distinguish
+It is important to distinguish how your client protocol will behave with an acceptor.
+If for example you set `protocols: all` your url format will need to be mapped accordingly.
+In this repo, most protocols are assumed to be `amqp`.

 | Client Protocol | Details | AMQ Broker Acceptor Protocol | Protocol URL Format| Typical Port |
 |-----------------|---------|------------------------------|--------------------|--------------|